mozillascience/fellows-class-2016/danielle/OpenAdvice_Project_Brief.md

 - Will they participate in the formation of the project, if so, how?
 - Write a participant or user persona, if appropriate.

+> We hopw to reach early career researchers via social media and professional networks.
+TO participate in the project, questions can be emailed or participants can drictly edit the github repo if they are comfortable with GitHUb.
+By enrouraging direct contributions to the GitHub, we will enrouge direct participateion.

+> Persona:

 Who are your collaborators?

 - What makes you/collaborators uniquely positioned to solve the problem?

+> Kirstie and Danielle have both expereinced working in a closed science enviornement,

 How will this project be sustained?